Comparison of SAT-based and ASP-based Algorithms for Inconsistency Measurement: ASP-Based Algorithms for Selected Inconsistency Measures

 \subsection{The Max-Distance Inconsistency Measure}

-The three distance-based inconsistency measures covered in this paper all aim to find an interpretation with an ``optimal'' distance to the models of the formulas contained in a given knowledge base $\kb$.
-At first we examine the max-distance inconsistency measure, which aims to find an interpretation that has a minimal maximum distance to the models of the formulas $\varFor \in \kb$.
+Recall that, given a knowledge base $\kb$, the max-distance inconsistency measure $\imdalal$ aims to find an interpretation that has a minimal maximum distance to the models of the formulas $\varFor \in \kb$.
 We construct an extended logic program $\pmax (\kb)$ that calculates $\imdalal (\kb)$ as described in the following.

 Atoms are represented as \texttt{atom/1}, as described previously in the context of $\icont$, $\iforget$, and $\ihs$ (see also (ADM2) in Encoding \ref{tab:asp-dmax}).
-Conjunctions, disjunctions, negations, and formulas consisting of single atoms are handled exactly as presented in Section \ref{sec:asp-algo-hs}, which covers the ASP encoding of $\ihs$ (see (ADM4)--(ADM7), and (ADM11)--(ADM17)).
-Truth values are again defined by \texttt{tv/1} (ADM9), and unique atom evaluation is also expressed as in Section \ref{sec:asp-algo-hs} (ADM10).
-Moreover, we utilize the predicate \texttt{interpretation/1}, which was introduced in Section \ref{sec:asp-algo-hs} as well, to represent $|\kb| + 1$ interpretations:
+Conjunctions, disjunctions, negations, and formulas consisting of single atoms are handled exactly as presented in the previous section (see (ADM4)--(ADM7) and (ADM11)--(ADM17) in Encoding \ref{tab:asp-dmax}).
+Truth values are again defined by \texttt{tv/1} (ADM9), and unique atom evaluation is also expressed as for $\ihs$ (ADM10).
+Moreover, we use the predicate \texttt{interpretation/1} to represent $|\kb| + 1$ interpretations:

 As opposed to the encoding of $\ihs$, which only requires $|\kb|$ interpretations, the encoding of $\imdalal$ requires $|\kb|+1$ interpretations.
-This is due to the fact that the maximal finite value of $\ihs(\kb)$ is limited by the number of formulas in $\kb$. $\imdalal$, on the other hand, aims to find an interpretation with the smallest maximum distance to the models of the formulas in $\kb$.
-Consequently, we need to provide $|\kb|$ interpretations in order to ensure that each formula is satisfied by at least one those interpretations.
+This is due to the fact that for $\imdalal$ we first need to provide $|\kb|$ interpretations in order to ensure that each formula is satisfied by at least one interpretation (i.\,e., that we have at least one model for each formula).
 However, the interpretation with the smallest maximum distance to the formulas' models is not necessarily a model of one of the formulas itself.
 Thus, we need to provide one additional interpretation and end up with a total of $|\kb|+1$ interpretations.

 As stated previously, each $\varFor \in \kb$ must be satisfied by at least one interpretation.
 To achieve this, we demand that the $i$-th formula in $\kb$ must be satisfied by the $i$-th interpretation.
-In order to model this in ASP, we first add a fact for every $\varFor \in \kb$ which additionally incorporates an index $i$.
+In order to model this in ASP, we first add a fact for every $\varFor \in \kb$ which additionally incorporates an index $i$:

-Now we can formulate a rule which connects the truth value \texttt{T} of a formula \texttt{F} under an interpretation \texttt{I} (modeled by \texttt{truthValueInt/3}) to the formula index \texttt{L}, given that the indexed formula is actually an element of $\kb$ (represented by \texttt{kbMember/2}).

 Further, we need to add an integrity constraint which ultimately ensures that the formula with index $i$ cannot be set to $f$ (i.e., must evaluate to $t$) under the $i$-th interpretation: